Aber Falls Walk

 The Aber Falls Cafe is a nice choice for some refreshments after your walk.
 The cafe supplies fine cakes, specialty coffees, toasted panini and luxury champagne high teas.
 There's a nice bright conservatory and a veranda with a lovely view of the garden.
 You can find the cafe in Abergwyngregyn with a postcode of LL33 0LD for your sat navs.

 The falls are a nice place for a dog walk but it's probably best to keep them on leads as there are ponies and livestock near the trail.
 The cafe mentioned above is also dog friendly.

 Further Information and Other Local Ideas

 The North Wales Path provides good opportunities for extending your walking in the area.
 The waymarked trail runs right past Abergwyngregyn and could be followed west to visit Penrhyn Castle and Bangor.
 The 19th-century neo-Norman castle has some nice easy walking trails to follow around the woodland and parkland.
 The noteworthy Lon Las Ogwen cycle route also starts just to the east of Bangor at Porth Penrhyn.
-The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda on the way.
+The off road trail will take you south through Snowdonia to the beautiful Llyn Ogwen, passing the fascinating Penrhyn Quarry at Bethesda and the stunning glacial valley of Nant Ffrancon on the way.
 It runs mostly along old railway paths and the River Ogwen before finishing at the lake and waterfall.
 The route uses part of National Cycle Route 5 and is also suitable for walkers.

 If you were to head south east along the path from the car park, you would soon come to a different public footpath.
 This leads south east along the Afon Anafon to the pretty Llyn Anafon.
 It's a very peaceful and beautiful spot and makes a nice extension to the walk.